When billing clients for work, you must know your billable hours. Only then can you estimate which projects are high-value and which are low-value.

 One of the most helpful features is the estimated hours vs. actual hours logged comparison.
 With benchmarks like this, you can forecast availability for future projects and reduce the possibility of overwhelming your team.
 Check it out!

-For example, if you discover your team spends a lot of time in meetings, look into those meetings and ask if they could be emails instead.
+Yep—we’ve all been in one of those.
+If you discover your team spends a lot of time in meetings, look into them and ask if they could be emails instead.

-Another time waster is context switching.
-You could advise team members to batch similar tasks to avoid this.
+Consider advising team members to batch similar tasks to avoid context switching.
 As Float’s Director of Engineering Colin Ross says, “A quick minute taken to answer an email could turn into one hour trying to regain context.”

-Whatever your timesuck is, the first step to discovering it is time tracking with full context.
+Whatever your timesuck is, the first step to discovering it is tracking your time with full context.
 You don’t need to use complex and hard-to-navigate spreadsheets that lose context as your team members log their time.
-If you’re using a time tracking tool, you can ensure that you’ve set up your team members to know which tasks result in billed hours and which don’t.
+If you’re using a time tracking tool, you can ensure you’ve set up your team members to know which tasks result in billed hours and which don’t (plus, time tracking tools will reduce human error, which is almost inevitable when working on a shared spreadsheet with multiple data columns and rows.)

 Removing the guesswork from your projects will lead to a happier, more productive team!